 What was your favorite part of that project?
 The app had some unconventional UI given how robust it is, so I created some prototypes in Principle to demonstrate the interactivity and motion design of certain features which is always fun to do.
 I also made clickable prototypes of the wireframes and design comps to ensure the user flow made sense.
 Thinking through the entire app in user flows, journey maps, and wireframes are fun but can get tedious, so getting to make things interactive is a treat.

-People who’ve worked in an agency setting-- typically smaller ones-- praise the breadth of hands-on experience they get.
+People who’ve worked in an agency setting generally praise the breadth of hands-on experience they get.
 How would you describe the role that the creative/ad agencies you worked at shaped your skillset?
 Career?
 Oh, it’s played a huge role.
 I think the wide range of projects, clients, and industries I’ve had the privilege to work with has made me very well rounded in terms of experience and skillset.
 I have so much experience to draw from, not only in terms of methodology and process, but also inspiration.
 Most importantly, though, it’s helped me to understand that there’s no clear vision or method of doing UX, and that the only “right” way is whatever process the project calls for using the pieces you have, which isn’t something I’ve often encountered in the curriculum in schools.

 That’s right, you taught at General Assembly.
 What was that like?
 And how did you like your foray into the teaching world?
 We taught our students the standard UX process from foundational research methods, all the way up to usability testing.
 It was the formal process; very textbook-like.
 Practically speaking, and we did stress this throughout and especially near the end of the course that, unless you’re doing product design for a company that already embraces user-centered design and has an abundance of resources, the process is gonna vary wherever you go.
-You have to be able to know the process and adjust accordingly, doing what you can wherever you can.
+You have to be able to know the process and methods, and adjust accordingly, doing what you can wherever you can.